VanceCole/roofs/README.md

 # FoundryVTT Module

-Bugs:
+Issues:
-- Overhead tiles should sync updates of underlying tile transforms
+- A) Pixi - Overhead tiles should sync updates of underlying tile transforms

-- Implement flag states for syncing users
+- Toggle visibility of tile should toggle visibility of roof

 Features:
 - Player tokens should optionally automatically reveal when moving under roofs